Calgary Custom Home Builder FAQsprint page

 When will my possession date be finalized?

 We give our customers a tentative possession date once the deal has been firmed up with our Sales Department.
 Also, the Construction Supervisor will update that date during their “on site” meetings, but please note that is still a tentative date.
 Your confirmed possession date will be set by the Construction Supervisor around the ceiling texture stage.
-This date will be sent to you by our Construction Coordinator via the Home Page and in writing.
-This letter will have your Customer Pre-occupancy (CPO) meeting, your Possession Day Inspection meeting and your 14 day Inspection meeting scheduled on it.
+This date will be sent to you by our Construction Coordinator in writing and by email, no later than 35 days before possession.
+This letter will have your Customer Pre-occupancy (CPO) meeting, and your Possession Day Inspection meeting scheduled on it.
 The times and dates are preset and given to you well in advance in order for you to schedule these informative and exciting final days.

 When does the seasonal work get completed and can I request mine to be done first?